9 Ways to Say Sorry in Spanish That Aren’t Just “Lo Siento”

 Disculpe, no sabía que estaba esperando.
 (I’m sorry, I didn’t know you were waiting.)

 Disculpe, ¿sabe donde está el banco?
 (Excuse me, do you know where the bank is?)

-This is a very straightforward verb that is used to say that you regret what you have done.
+This is used to say that you regret what you have done.
 It is a reflexive verb and you usually use it in the first person singular and plural: